 "There were signs towards the end of his life when I would come down and see him that he was beginning to settle and he appeared calmer and he was becoming more outward looking.
 I feel if fate had been a little more kinder to him that he would have built up a life again with maybe a different kind of music and a different kind of group."

 It is said that Brian was strongly against the idea of writing new material and hoped the Stones would remain a blues 'cover' band as they were until sometime in 1965.
 This was essentially Brian's band at first, and many strongly believe that he played the role of key representative and co-manager for the first few years.
 It was Brian's determination that brought the Stones success so quickly.
 However, Mick [Jagger] was a talented writer and savvy businessman himself whose cooperation with Keith Richards became a prized commodity.
 The simple fact that Mick attracted so much attention was enough to break such an emotional soul, but he found it more difficult to accept what was ever-increasingly clear.
 The band was heading in a direction other than what he desired.

 Better days on tour with the Stones in 1964.

 (Jones, Wyman, Watts, Jagger, Stewart, and Richards from left)

-Though jobs of the other Stones were generally centralized to one or two roles, Brian's role was not so simply defined.
-He was the band's utility player on piano, guitar, harmonica (harp), drums, or whatever else was needed.
+Though the other Stones were generally known for certain roles within the band, Brian was never so simply defined.
+He was the band's utility player on nearly any needed instrument.
 At times, though more so in the earliest period, he had a strong hand in influencing the musical direction of the group.
-We witness a highlight in the sitar he introduced to the #1 single Paint It, Black.
+We are witness to many such highlights, such as the sitar he introduced to the #1 single Paint it Black.
 As Mick Jagger stated in his 1989 Rock and Roll Hall of Fame acceptance speech, Brian "...often took us off our bluesy course, with at times marvelous results."

 Among Jones' last stage performances with the Stones.